Gold Rises to Over 1-Week High

 1 min. read

-Gold prices rose near $5,000 per ounce on Monday, its highest level in over a week, supported by a weaker US dollar as traders awaited key US economic data that could offer clearer insights into the Federal Reserve’s interest rate outlook.
+Gold rose past $5,000 per ounce on Monday, the highest level in over a week, supported by a weaker US dollar as traders awaited key US economic data that could offer clearer insights into the Federal Reserve’s interest rate outlook.

 In addition, China’s central bank extended its gold purchases for the 15th consecutive month in January, signaling sustained institutional demand.